TsinghuaGIX/InnovationForSDGs/README.md

 ## Introduction to M5Stack

-What is [M5Stack](https://m5stack.com/)?
-As their official website says, M5Stack is a leading provider of IoT solutions, committed to providing developers worldwide with convenient and flexible development components and tools.
-They offer stackable hardware modules and user-friendly graphical programming platform, as well as customized services, to provide clients in industrial IoT, smart agriculture, smart retail, STEM education, and many other fields with efficient and reliable Quick&Easy IoT Development experience.
+**M5Stack** is a leading provider of IoT solutions, committed to providing developers worldwide with convenient and flexible development components and tools.
+They offer `stackable hardware modules` and user-friendly `graphical programming` platform, as well as customized services, to provide clients in industrial IoT, smart agriculture, smart retail, STEM education, and many other fields with efficient and reliable Quick&Easy IoT Development experience.

 ## M5Stack CoreS3